 As an account executive for an advertising firm in New York City, his wife makes good money, but Adam’s salary as a financial analyst combined with his bonus was still higher.

-Luckily, the pair was able to save up enough to cover Adam’s tuition while his wife supported the two of them.
+The pair was able to save up enough to cover Adam’s tuition while his wife supported the two of them.
 “I always thought that I would make more money than my wife,” says Adam.
 “I know it might sound archaic, but I believe that men are naturally supposed to be providers and that’s what I want to be able to do for my family.”

-“Honestly, I’m okay with her making more money than me right now, because I see this situation as temporary,” says Adam.
+“Honestly, I’m OK with her making more money than me right now, because I see this situation as temporary,” says Adam.
 “She may be the only one working right now, but I know that the bulk of the savings we’re living off of come from my old salary.
 And I expect to return to making even more once I graduate.”